vrindavinod/laravel-quiz/README.md

 login as student to attend the alloted tests with timer

 Enjoy
-Dont forget
+Dont forget:
 serve php artisan and npm run watch

-project is in master branch
+Project is in master branch